-After waking up much later than planned (read: moaning in bed all morning taking Aleve and donning sunglasses inside), we decided the perfect hangover cure was a beach day.
+After waking up much later than planned (read: moaning in bed all morning taking Aleve and slapping on sunglasses inside…), we decided the perfect hangover cure was a beach day!

 Day 4: A Day of Culture: Puerto Rican History and Salsa!

-Our night began with checking out Café Nuyorican, a place frequently recommended to us by visitors and locals.
-We arrived at 10pm (early, apparently, for Puerto Ricans), and were happily surprised that there were free salsa lessons on Thursdays!
+Our night began with checking out Café Nuyorican*** (now permanently closed—go to La Factoria instead!), a place frequently recommended to us by visitors and locals.
+We arrived at 10PM—early, apparently, for Puerto Ricans—and were happily surprised that there were free salsa lessons on Thursdays.
 We learned the basic salsa steps and struggle and laughed with the other clumsy tourists in the lesson.
-We even found out that Cafe Nuyorican was a bit more famous than we’d thought, with Latinx celebrities frequenting it and that Mick Jagger was even known for dancing the night away here!

-Around 11pm it transformed into a real latin club as the live band showed up and more people arrived.
-We had the time of our lives dancing, drinking, meeting both tourists locals, and being mesmerized by the professional salsa couples.
+Around 11PM the bar transformed into a real latin club as the live band showed up and more people arrived.
+We had the time of our lives dancing, drinking, meeting both tourists and locals, and being mesmerized by the professional salsa couples.

 Day 5: Hike in Naranjito

-This day we finally met up with Brenda, a local puertorriqueño and fellow travel blogger I’d been friends with online for quite some time!
-Brenda was kind enough to coordinate a day with Hannah and I to show us some of the “real” Puerto Rico, via an amazing day hike and swim at a hidden lagoon in the mountains of Naranjito, a small rural town about 1.5 hours drive from San Juan.
+Brenda was kind enough to coordinate a day with us to show us some of the “real” Puerto Rico via an amazing day hike and swim at a hidden lagoon in the mountains of Naranjito, a small rural town about 1.5 hours drive from San Juan.

 Day 6: El Yunque